Free Tracked Postage For Orders Over £60 (Excluding Bumblebee Colonies & Product Subscriptions)

 How Many Ladybird Larvae Do I Need?

 As a general guide we advise applying Ladybird larvae at a rate of 10-20 per square metre.
 This would equate to around 5 larvae per medium sized plant.
-For trees and shrubs 1-3 cotton bags per tree or shrub depending on the size of the tree and level of infestation.
+For trees and shrubs, 1-3 Distribution Boxes per tree, or shrub, should suffice depending on the size of the tree and level of infestation.

 What Is The Ladybird Life Cycle?